aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ### Parallel loop

-We are now going to parallelize `compute_g_vector` just by using the Numba `njit` decorator and `prange` on the outer explicit loop.
+We are now going to parallelize `compute_g_vector_seq` by using the Numba `njit` decorator and `prange` on the outer explicit loop.
 The vector `g_vec` is shared across threads but each thread is only writing into its own partition.

 ```python